AnikoShaverdashvili/RazorPagesDemoApp/README.md

 4) Open the appsettings.json file and update the connection string to match your local SQL Server instance.

-5) Open the Package Manager Console and run the following command to create the database: Update-Database
+5) Open the Package Manager Console and run the following command to create the database: Update-Database  (and  Use the '-Context' parameter for PowerShell commands and the name of dbcontexts

 This will create the database and its tables using the Entity Framework Code-First approach.